Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 - the timeframe for delivery of an award.

-Default requirements Are there any default legal requirements as to the selection of a tribunal - for example, concerning the number of arbitrators or their characteristics?
-Where the Arbitration and Conciliation Act applies and the number of arbitrators is not agreed by the parties, the default number will be three (Section 6 of the act).
-Under the Lagos State Arbitration Law, the default number of arbitrators is one.
+Where the Arbitration and Conciliation Act applies and the number of arbitrators is not agreed by the parties, the default number will be three (Section 6 of the act), and the default appointing authority shall be the High Court (Section 7 of the act).
+Under the Lagos State Arbitration Law, the default number of arbitrators is one (Section 7 of the Lagos State Arbitration Law), and the default appointing authority is the Lagos Court of Arbitration (Section 8 of the Lagos State Arbitration Law).
 Where the arbitration is international in nature and the nationality of the arbitrator(s) is not stated, it is advisable to appoint an arbitrator of a nationality other than the nationality of the parties (Section 44(4) of the act).

 - fails to disclose circumstances likely to give rise to any justifiable doubts as to his or her impartiality and independence; or